tidev/titanium-docs/docs/api/titanium/geolocation.md

     enabling individual location providers and filtering updates, for the best combination of accuracy and battery life.

-    Manual mode is used when the [manualMode](Titanium.Geolocation.Android.manualMode) flag is set to `true`.
-In manual mode, the `accuracy` property is not used, and all configuration is done through the [Titanium.Geolocation.Android](Titanium.Geolocation.Android) module.
+    Manual mode is used when the <Titanium.Geolocation.Android.manualMode> flag is set to `true`.
+In manual mode, the `accuracy` property is not used, and all configuration is done through the <Titanium.Geolocation.Android> module.

 *   *Legacy mode* is the mode that existed prior to 2.0.
 Legacy mode is used when the `manualMode` flag is `false` and the `accuracy` property is